 Currently, we offer components in two ceramic materials: BIOLOX®delta, the 4th and latest generation of bioceramics for joint replacement and BIOLOX®forte monolithic alumina.

 BIOLOX®delta has become a true benchmark for ceramic material in arthroplasty.
 It is an alumina matrix composite ceramic with high fracture strength1, excellent wear properties2 and outstanding biocompatibility.3

 The introduction of BIOLOX®delta in 2003 opened up new horizons, making complex geometries and a wider range of future orthopedic innovations possible: revision heads, knee implants, spinal implants, and even hip resurfacings.
 Since then, the BIOLOX® pink ceramic has been on the rise.
-BIOLOX®delta is the only ceramic with over 15 years of successful clinical experience and with more than 12 million components sold.
+BIOLOX®delta has more than 20 years of successful clinical experience.

 Today's analytical methods provide more accurate analyses of biological interactions between wear products and the immune system.
 Only recently technology has allowed the precise characterization of wear debris and observation of immune cell behavior in the presence of clinically relevant wear particles.